Calabi-Yau algebras and the shifted noncommutative symplectic structure: Koszul duality

 \section{Koszul duality}

 Koszul duality was originally introduced by Priddy to compute the Hochschild homology and cohomology of associative algebras.
-Nowadays it plays a more and more important role in the study of noncommutative algebraic geometry.
-Suppose $A$ is a Koszul algebra, and $A^{\ac}$ its Koszul dual coalgebra.
+Nowadays it plays an increasingly important role in the study of noncommutative algebraic geometry.
+Let $A$ be a Koszul algebra, and $A^{\ac}$ its Koszul dual coalgebra.
 Let $\tilde R$ be the cobar construction of $\tilde A^{\ac}$, where $\tilde A^{\ac}$ is the co-unitalization of $A^{\ac}$.
 In this section, we give explicit formulas for $\Omega^1_{\mathrm{nc}}\tilde R$ and $\mathbb D\mathrm{er}\;\tilde R$, which are very much related to the Hochschild homology and cohomology of $A$ (see Propositions \ref{Prop:cotangentcomplex} and \ref{Prop:tangentcomplex} below).